codemiller/railsgirls.github.com/_posts/2013-11-12-openshift.markdown

 #### Add version control

-We now have a sample app running in the cloud, but we really need only a few pieces from its codebase.
-Before we copy across the bits we need, we should put our Rails Girls app under version control with Git.
+We now have a sample app running in the cloud, but we actually need only a few pieces from its codebase.
+Before we copy across the bits we require, we should put our Rails Girls app under version control with Git.

 Change back to your *railsgirls* app directory and initialize it as a Git repository with the following commands: